gvwilson/sensibleadventures/arecibo/arecibo.md

 She actually *does* know,
 and he'd know that if he'd stayed on track, but audiences don't want to hear science lectures---they want arguments.
-"What I know is that the gov spent millions to look at the stars while people here didn't have clean water."
+"What I know is the gov spent millions to look at the stars while people here didn't have clean water."

 "And did they get clean water after it shut down?" he asks.